onflow/ccf/ccf_specs.md

   - `dict-value` key-value pairs MUST be sorted by key.
   - `composite-type.fields` MUST be sorted by `name`
   - `composite-type-value.fields` MUST be sorted by `name`.
-  - `restricted-type.restrictions` MUST be sorted by restriction's `cadence-type-id`.
+  - `intersection-type.types` MUST be sorted by restriction's `cadence-type-id`.
-  - `restricted-type-value.restrictions` MUST be sorted by restriction's `cadence-type-id`.
+  - `intersection-type-value.types` MUST be sorted by restriction's `cadence-type-id`.

 ## Security Considerations